sav-che/TL-2/Authors/Martens, Eduard (Karl) von {std. E. Martens}.md

-> [!cite] BHL link: this entry starts at [page 314](https://www.biodiversitylibrary.org/item/104137#page/330/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 314](https://www.biodiversitylibrary.org/page/33355401) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Martens, Eduard (Karl) von (1831-1904), German zoologist and botanist, son of Georg Matthias Martens; Dr. med.
-Tübingen 1855; assistant at the Zoological Museum of the University of Berlin 1856, from 1859 custos; zoologist and botanist on the Prussian expedition on the Thétis (1860-1862); from 1862-1864 travelling in Indonesia; professor of zoology at the University of Berlin 1874, interim and later second director of the Zoological Museum from 1883; Geheimrath 1898. (*E. Martens*).
+Tübingen 1855; assistant at the Zoological Museum of the University of Berlin 1856, from 1859 custos; zoologist and botanist on the Prussian expedition on the Thétis (1860-1862); from 1862-1864 travelling in Indonesia; professor of zoology at the University of Berlin 1874, interim and later second director of the Zoological Museum from 1883; Geheimrath 1898.
+**Abbreviated name**: *E. Martens*

 #### Herbarium and types